BwanaBob/opie/readme.md

 Rather than preventing those things, the desire was to limit the frequency of those activities.

 Currently the bot is developed and hosted on a homelab server.
-A production environment has been acquired on Akamai infrastructure and will be utilized in future releases (once slash commands are implemented)
+A production environment has been acquired on Akamai infrastructure and may be utilized in future releases.

 Join the On Patrol Live Discord server at:<br>
 https://discord.gg/jAA87dd9qv